El Yunque National Forest: Ecology and conservation

 Its ecosystem is specifically surveyed by the Management Team of Ecosystems (Equipo de Manejos de Ecosistemas), which is led by Pedro Rios.
 Due to its location in the northeastern part of Puerto Rico, the incoming trade winds from the Atlantic Ocean bash into the mountains, leading to an excess of rainfall registered at about 240 in per year.
 This process is called orographic lift and accounts for the intense rainfall and constant cloud presence in this mountainous region.
-This constant cloud cover and persistent winds produced by the adiabatic process of air particles rushing up through the mountainside has affected the morphology of El Yunque, but the most effect has been on the bosque enano or dwarf forest.
+This constant cloud cover and persistent winds produced by the adiabatic process of air particles rushing up through the mountainside have affected the morphology of El Yunque, but the most effect has been on the bosque enano or dwarf forest.

 The forest is home to over 200 species of trees and plants, 16 of which are endemic to the forest.
-The critically endangered Puerto Rican amazon (Amazona vittata), with an estimated wild population of 58–80 individuals in the wild, occurred exclusively in this forest until 19 November 2006, when another wild population was released by the Department of Natural Resources in the municipality of Utuado's Río Abajo State Forest.
+The critically endangered Puerto Rican amazon (Amazona vittata), with an estimated wild population of 58–80 individuals in the wild, occurred exclusively in this forest until November 19, 2006, when another wild population was released by the Department of Natural Resources in the municipality of Utuado's Río Abajo State Forest.

 El Yunque National Forest contains one designated wilderness area, El Toro Wilderness, which is the only tropical rainforest in the United States National Wilderness Preservation System.

 Baño de Oro Natural Area

 The Baño de Oro Natural Area is an 1,840-acre Research Natural Area and National Natural Landmark located within El Yunque National Forest.
-The Research Natural Area was established by the United States Department of Agriculture's Forest Service in 1949 with the goal of preserving a forest area situated between 800 ft. and 3,365 ft. in elevation encompassing two life zones, a rare Pterocarpus swamp, and four major forest types that are free of human disturbance for the purpose of scientific study, education and future conservation efforts.
-Baño de Oro is listed as a National Natural Landmark since 1980.
+The Research Natural Area was established by the United States Department of Agriculture's Forest Service in 1949 to preserve a forest area situated between 800 ft. and 3,365 ft. in elevation encompassing two life zones, a rare Pterocarpus swamp, and four major forest types that are free of human disturbance for scientific study, education, and future conservation efforts.
+Baño de Oro has been listed as a National Natural Landmark since 1980.

 Flora

-El Yunque is composed of four different forest vegetation areas: Tabonuco Forest, Palo Colorado Forest, Sierra Palm Forest, and the Dwarf Forest.
+El Yunque is composed of four different forest vegetation areas: Tabonuco Forest, Palo Colorado Forest, Sierra Palm Forest, and the Dwarf forest.
 El Yunque forest supports a vast array of animal and plant life that varies depending on the altitude range in the rainforest.

 Sierra palm tree forest

 This forest area is located at 1,970 feet (600 m) above sea level and is dominated by the Sierra palm tree (Prestoea montana).
-This palm tree can be found throughout the national forest but the shallowness of the soil makes it the dominant tree at this height of the forest.
+This palm tree can be found throughout the national forest, but the shallowness of the soil makes it the dominant tree at this height in the forest.